 Face masks are encouraged to be worn by both pilot and passenger(s) prior to entering the aircraft.

 Gloves are encouraged to be worn on board by all members inside the aircraft.

 All parties must follow government safety guidelines with regards to COVID 19 as much as possible.

 Check the general condition of the aircraft (especially control surfaces) for signs of any damage (by person or wildlife).

 DURING THE FLIGHT

-Avoid touching your face at all costs (eyes, nose and mouth).
+Avoid touching your face where possible (eyes, nose and mouth).

-If you have at any point touched a surface that you assume is not clean, use sanitising gel and wash your hands thoroughly.
+If you have touched a surface that you assume is not clean, use sanitising gel.

 Avoid face to face conversations if there are multiple passengers on the flight.

 NB: If you wear a mask, make sure that you are perfectly audible, by both passengers and air traffic control.